 What is Thornton Abbey Augustinian monastery: gatehouse, precinct, medieval road and bridge, moat, fishponds, post-Dissolution college and school, and house?

-Thornton Abbey is a scheduled ancient monument comprising the substantial remains of an Augustinian priory situated in Lincolnshire, founded in the twelfth century.
+Thornton Abbey is a substantial Augustinian monastery founded in the twelfth century in Lincolnshire, England, which developed into one of the region's most important religious houses.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011198.

 Who is responsible for protecting Thornton Abbey Augustinian monastery: gatehouse, precinct, medieval road and bridge, moat, fishponds, post-Dissolution college and school, and house?